Para Brahman

 Para Brahman is conceptualised in diverse ways.
-In the Advaita Vedanta tradition, the Para Brahman is a synonym of nirguna brahman, i.e., the attribute-less Absolute.
+In the Advaita Vedanta tradition, the Para Brahman is a synonym of nirguna brahman, i.e., the attribute-less Absolute, which, according to Advaita vedanta, transcends conceptualisation, including both emptiness and infiniteness.
 Conversely, in Dvaita Vedanta and Vishistadvaita Vedanta traditions, the Para Brahman is defined as saguna brahman, i.e., the Absolute with attributes.
 In Vaishnavism, Shaivism, and Shaktism, Vishnu, Shiva, and Adi Shakti respectively are Para Brahman.
-Mahaganapati is considered as Para Brahman by the Ganapatya sect.
-Kartikeya is considered as Para Brahman by the Kaumaram sect.
+Mahaganapati is held to be Para Brahman by the Ganapatya sect, Kartikeya by the Kaumaram.

 Etymology

 Para is a Sanskrit word that means "higher" in some contexts, and "highest or supreme" in others.

-Brahman in Hinduism connotes the Absolute, the Ultimate Reality in the universe.
+Brahman in Hinduism connotes the Absolute and the Ultimate Reality in the universe.
 In major schools of Hindu philosophy it is the immaterial, efficient, formal and final cause of all that exists.
 Brahman is a key concept found in the Vedas and is extensively discussed in the early Upanishads and in Advaita Vedanta literature.

 Advaita Vedanta

 In Advaita Vedanta, the Para Brahman is defined as nirguna brahman, or Brahman without form or qualities.
-It is a state of complete knowledge of self as being identical with the transcendental Brahman, a state of mental-spiritual enlightenment (Jnana yoga).
+It is a state of complete knowledge of self as being identical with the transcendental Brahman, a state of mental-spiritual enlightenment (Jñāna yoga).
 It contrasts with Saguna Brahman which is a state of loving awareness (Bhakti yoga).
 Advaita Vedanta non-dualistically holds that Brahman is divine, the Divine is Brahman, and this is identical to that which is Atman (one's soul, innermost self) and nirguna (attribute-less), infinite, love, truth, knowledge, "being-consciousness-bliss".

 According to Eliot Deutsch, Nirguna Brahman is a "state of being" in which all dualistic distinctions between one's own soul and Brahman are obliterated and are overcome.
-In contrast, Saguna Brahman is where the distinctions are harmonized after duality between one's own soul and Brahman has been accepted.
+In contrast, Saguna Brahman is where the distinctions are harmonised after duality between one's own soul and Brahman has been accepted.

 Advaita describes the features of a nondualistic experience, in which a subjective experience also becomes an "object" of knowledge and a phenomenal reality.
 The Absolute Truth is both subject and object, so there is no qualitative difference: